puppeteer/puppeteer/docs/api/puppeteer.elementhandle.boxmodel.md

 ## Remarks

-Boxes are represented as an array of points; Each Point is an object `{x, y}`.
+Boxes are represented as an array of points; Each Point is an object `&#123;x, y&#125;`.
 Box points are sorted clock-wise.